erichschroeter/csv-excel/examples/parameter_db/README.md

 2024-10-22 10:46:42,989 - ERROR - unique_id.py: not unique "PARAM_X"
 ```
 #### `worksheets/valid/`
-An example CSV file to correctly generate an Excel file with `worksheets/valid/Parameters.csv` and `worksheets/valid/NV Memory.csv` files.
+An example with valid CSV files to correctly generate an Excel file with `worksheets/valid/Parameters.csv` and `worksheets/valid/NV Memory.csv` files.

 Generate an Excel file from CSV files:
 ```bash